 If you are serious player in this game, this car and the style that it represents should need no introduction.
 Built upon a strong trend in Japan, the Five Axis Scion xB DJ 2.0 integrates elements

 of the BoSoZuKu style.
 The cartoon-esque widebody classic cars, with outrageous racing themed stripes and negative offset wheels were once considered outcasts in the JDM tuning world.
 The BoSoZuKu signature was always ornamental exhausts exiting the rear of the car with unusual exhaust notes trumpeted from their bent pipes.
-The builder also needs no introduction, Troy Sumitomo and the Five Axis Design Team have been reinventing Scions since Scions were, well, invented!
+The builder also needs no introduction, Troy Sumitomo and the Five Axis Design Team have been reinventing Scions since Scions were, well, invented!Starting out his academic career as an Architect, Sumitomo’s career path ran parallel with my loss of interest in Architecture in favour of Industrial Design, more specifically designing cars."

 Starting out his academic career as an Architect, Sumitomo’s career path ran parallel with my loss of interest in Architecture in favour of Industrial Design, more specifically designing cars.
 It was this familiarity with his background that led to an instant respect for Sumitomo and the creations that are pumped out by his company, Five Axis.

 Known for their long-standing relationship with Scion, Five Axis has picked up many partners along the way, including key audio player, Pioneer.
 The first collaboration they worked on resulted in a tuner magazine cover essentially putting Pioneer and Five Axis on the map with Scion going on to dominate the scene in the years following.
-Five Axis has produced several Scions and a lead_opthandful of Lexus builds for highly anticipated SEMA releases.
+Five Axis has produced several Scions and a handful of Lexus builds for highly anticipated SEMA releases.
 What sets this particular xB apart from the majority of his projects is that it features their Five Axis Design aero kit that can be purchased through Five Axis as opposed to them all being prototypes.

 The latest Five Axis Scion xB integrates the best of what’s in.
 Style and sound with a huge helping of attitude, this Scion definitely had a presence amongst the competitors it was grouped with.
 Since the project was all about porting over the BoSoZuKu-style, the engine only received a Five Axis stainless steel exhaust with upturned tips.
 The balance of the engine is all Toyota’s 2.4L 2AZ-FE lurking under the stubby hood.